aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 Identity pools can be configured to allow unauthenticated identities to access the application.
 This can be specified by setting the `unauthenticatedIdentities` boolean property.
 See [the Cognito guide](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html) to learn more about unauthenticated identities.
-The default is `false`.

 Identity pools can be configured so that a user authenticating with it will go through a different workflow to bootstrap their credentials.
 There are two different flows for authentication with public providers - basic and enhanced.
 See [the authentication flow page on Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/authentication-flow.html) to learn more about them.
 Use the `authenticationFlow` property to configure this.
-By default, this will be the 'enhanced' flow.

 This is the code snippet with these properties configured -